Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Results

 Without loss of generality, we assume that $O^{(i)} \neq \1^{\otimes n}\ \forall i$.
 To ensure the feasibility of this decomposition, we require that $M = \LandauO(\textrm{poly}(n))$.
 This is the case, for example, in quantum chemistry applications where $M$ scales as $n^4$.

 Given a quantum state $\rho$, the energy estimate is determined by evaluating each expectation value $o^{(i)}\coloneqq \Tr[\rho\, O^{(i)}]$.
 By $\hat{o}^{(i)}$ we denote the empirical estimator of $o^{(i)}$ from $N_i$ samples.
-In more detail, $\hat o^{(i)} \coloneqq \frac{1}{N_i} \sum_{\alpha=1}^{N_i} y_\alpha$, where $y_\alpha\in\Set{-1,1}$ are iid.\ random variables determined by Born's rule $\PP[y_\alpha=1]=\Tr[\rho\,(2Q_i-\1)]$.
+In more detail, $\hat o^{(i)} \coloneqq \frac{1}{N_i} \sum_{\alpha=1}^{N_i} y_\alpha$, where $y_\alpha\in\Set{-1,1}$ are iid.\ random variables determined by Born's rule $\PP[y_\alpha=1]=\Tr[\rho\,(Q_i-\1)/2]$.
 We assume that each $\hat o^{(i)}$ is estimated from iid.\ preparations of $\rho$.
-This assumption solely stems from the proof techniques of the classical shadows used in order to arrive at \cref{eq:energy_estimator}~\cite{Huang21EfficientEstimationOf}.
+This assumption solely stems from the proof techniques of the classical shadows \cite{Huang21EfficientEstimationOf} used in order to arrive at our estimator \eqref{eq:energy_estimator} below.
 We expect this assumption to be loosened in the future such that we only need to assume unbiased estimators $\hat o^{(i)}$.
 In either case, we do not assume different $\hat o^{(i)}$ to be independent.
 In particular, we can reuse the same sample to yield estimates for multiple, pair-wise commuting observables at once.

-Leveraging standard commutation relations requires many two-qubit gates for the read-out, increasing the noise in the experiment or quantum circuit enormously.
+Leveraging standard commutation relations requires many two-qubit gates for the readout, increasing the noise in the experiment or quantum circuit enormously.
 Therefore, we impose the stronger condition of \ac{QWC}: any two Pauli strings $P = \bigotimes_i P_i$, $Q = \bigotimes_i Q_i$ \emph{commute qubit-wise} if $P_i$ and $Q_i$ commute for all $i \in[n]$.
-In either case, the empirical estimators $\hat{o}^{(i)}$ do not have to be independent as a consequence of using the same samples for the estimation of several (qubit-wise) commuting observables.
+Again, the empirical estimators $\hat{o}^{(i)}$ do not have to be independent as a consequence of using the same samples for the estimation of several (qubit-wise) commuting observables.
 Using these estimators, the energy can be determined.
 By linearity of \cref{eq:Hamiltonian} we have that

 to which we refer as the \emph{grouped empirical mean estimator}.